 A safety culture can be defined as "an all-employee system of shared beliefs, practices, and attitudes in an organization that shape behavior and drive the way in which all work is performed."
-A safety culture is created by having both a formal safety management system, which addresses key processes and procedures to be followed, and a safety climate, which defines the way employees in the operation behave.
+A safety culture is created by having both a formal safety management system, which addresses key processes and procedures to be followed, and a safety climate, which defines the manner in which the employees in the operation behave.

 The Executive Insight "How to Create a Zero-Injury Culture" provides an overview of a safety culture.
+The purpose of this introductory Executive Insight to the Safety Culture Series is to further guide and expand on the actions needed to create and maintain this culture.